 publisher, The Print Mint.
 Following this, the magazine took off in popularity,

 creating its own market of consumers [3].
+Underground in the Conventional World

 The animated film of Crumb’s series Fritz the Cat and Marvel’s Comix